unicamp-dl/mMARCO/README.md

 The code available here is the same used in our paper [**mMARCO: A Multilingual Version of MS MARCO Passage Ranking Dataset**](https://arxiv.org/abs/2108.13897).
 -->

-## Translated Datasets
 We translate MS MARCO passage ranking dataset, a large-scale IR dataset comprising more than half million anonymized questions that were sampled from Bing's search query logs.
 The old (deprecated) version of the translations and their results is available at [README_old.md](README_old.md). **mMARCO** includes 14 languages (including the original English version).
-All files, including the translated triples, collection, queries (training and validation) and run files, are available at [:hugs: Datasets](https://huggingface.co/datasets/unicamp-dl/mmarco).
+All files, including the translated triples, collection, queries (training and validation) and run files, are available in [:hugs: Datasets](https://huggingface.co/datasets/unicamp-dl/mmarco).

 ```python
 >>> dataset = load_dataset('unicamp-dl/mmarco', 'english')